CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### CUDOS-1482 cosmos-sdk fix to validator edit bug

+There was a bug in cosmos-sdk v0.45.3 where, when editing a validator info without specifying a new moniker, a "test" moniker was set.
+This was fixed in newer cosmos-sdk versions, but we wanted this before we update the whole cosmos-sdk, so we implemented it manually.